 If you really want to know how to get loose curls, how you hold the barrel is perhaps the most important part!

 Hold the curl in your hands while it cools a bit, then let go.
 This helps set the curl.
-If you want really long-lasting curls, you can even pin them to your head.
+If you want really long-lasting curls, you can even pin them to the top of your head with bobby pins.

-- DON’T clamp the ends so you end up with a kink
+- DON’T clamp the ends of the hair so you end up with a kink

 - DO experiment with wrapping tighter or looser curls